-Milton Keynes Dons v Leicester City
+Leicester beat MK Dons to reach EFL Cup last eight

-First Half ends, MK Dons 0, Leicester City 2.
+Match ends, MK Dons 0, Leicester City 3.

+Leicester strolled past MK Dons to reach the Carabao Cup quarter-finals in their first game after the World Cup.

+Youri Tielemans and Ayoze Perez gave the Foxes a two-goal cushion by the break before Jamie Vardy added another.

 Line-ups